Albert Asher: Rugby league career

 Asher declined the offer to tour with the 1907–1908 New Zealand professional rugby team due to a broken ankle.
 In May 1908 he led the first New Zealand Māori rugby league team on a tour of New South Wales and Queensland, where they are credited with financially saving the New South Wales Rugby League.
 At the time it was reported in New Zealand that they were accidental converts to rugby league, expecting to meet rugby union teams in Sydney, but this has since proved to be a cover story as it was reported well before the team left that they would be playing against rugby league teams.
 The team twice defeated New South Wales and also defeated Australia in one "test".

 On their return Asher represented Auckland in their second match ever, against Wellington.

 In 1909 Asher was invited to tour Australia with the 1909 New Zealand side but again declined, opting to remain in Auckland and organise the 1909 New Zealand Māori tour of Australia which was set for later in the year.
 During the year Asher again represented Auckland and played for the new City Rovers club which had been formed to compete in the new Auckland Rugby League.

 In 1910 Asher played for City in the first official week of the Auckland Rugby League competition.
 On 25 June Asher was sent off by referee Jack Stanaway, the brother of Alex.
 The rest of the City side walked off in support of Asher.
 Asher became the first player to face the ARL judiciary, who cautioned him.
-Asher then traveled to Sydney, where he was part of the Australasian side that played two matches against the 1910 Great Britain team.
+Asher then travelled to Sydney, where he was part of the Australasian side that played two matches against the 1910 Great Britain team.
 Asher, who was known for leaping over players – leading to his nickname Opai, clashed with another known leaper, Billy Batten.
 Asher came into contact with Batten's knee in a mid air collision and was carried from the ground, requiring stitches before he returned.

 Asher was to play against the Lions three more times once they reached New Zealand in July.
 Asher lined up against them for New Zealand Māori, Auckland and New Zealand.
 This was Asher's only cap for New Zealand.
 He finished the season by being part of the City side that won the inaugural competition, being awarded the Myers Cup.

 Asher again played for New Zealand on their 1913 tour of Australia, however no test matches were played.

 Asher continued to play for City until after the First World War.

 Later years

-After retirement Asher became the custodian of Carlaw Park between 1921 and 1943, the home of the Auckland Rugby League.
+After retirement Asher became the custodian of Carlaw Park between 1921 and 1945, the home of the Auckland Rugby League.
+At the end of the season he was given a testimonial match as a farewell as he was returning to Tauranga.
+The match was between Auckland Māori and Auckland Pākēha.

 He is buried at Waikumete Cemetery, Auckland.